 Consider the following:

 - Facebook Ads is always changing and sometimes things happen.
-I’ve heard from many business owners that have had their ad accounts shut down without warning, sometimes for a few weeks until things are sorted out, other times permanently for violations.
+We’ve heard from many business owners that have had their ad accounts shut down without warning, sometimes for a few weeks until things are sorted out, other times permanently for violations.

 - Google is always changing their ranking algorithm.
 A major update from Google can wipe out your organic traffic overnight.